4 min

 • Therapy as an Anchor: a structured, supportive space to reflect, recalibrate, and come home to yourself.

 These anchors remind us that rest doesn’t need to be earned — it can be built into the rhythm of everyday life.
+I wrote more about honouring natural rhythms in Seasons, Cycles, and Anchors in Life.

 Permission to Say Yes to Yourself